JinnyViboonlarp/cs217-project/README.md

 This repo is mostly about running the web app using an already-trained-by-us NER model.
 For the details about how we trained that model and experimented with different model architectures, please visit [our "NLP component" repo](https://github.com/JinnyViboonlarp/cs217-training-cooking-ner/tree/main)

+This repo also contains the documentation for our project (in `Documentation.pdf`)

 ### Running the web application

 First, please make sure that every package in `requirements.txt` is installed in your environment.